froggomad/Dead-Man-s-Hand/README.md

 let deck = Deck()
 ```

 `PokerGame` has been created for you using the `CardGame` protocol.
-Feel free to customize this or implement your own game!
+Feel free to customize this or implement your own game - be sure to also subclass `HandRanker` to fit your new rules!

+`playHands` should use the ranker to compare the player's hands and return the resulting Winning Hand Type (ex: pair) the highest rank (ex: ace) and the Winning Player
 ```swift
 let pokerGame = PokerGame(ranker: ranker, deck: deck) pokerGame.drawHands()